 The Tradition Revived

 Almost 150 years after the first regatta, the first Australian Boat Race was contested as a time trial as part of the 2009 Head of the Yarra, with Melbourne claiming victory in both men’s and women’s.
-Following this, the Vice Chancellors, Dr Glyn Davis (Melbourne) and Dr Michael Spence (Sydney) agreed to an annual “match race” between men’s eights and women’s eights from each university.
+Following this, the Vice-Chancellors, Professor Glyn Davis (Melbourne) and Professor Michael Spence (Sydney) agreed to an annual “match race” between men’s eights and women’s eights from each university.
 The second Australian Boat Race took place in 2010 over a 6.9 km course in Sydney from Leichhardt Rowing Club to Riverview Wharf.
-In 2011, it returned to Melbourne and was held over 4.2 kms on the Yarra River in central Melbourne, starting at the Docklands-Casino Precinct and finishing at the Melbourne University Boatshed near Flinders Street Station.
+In 2011, it returned to Melbourne and was held over 4.2 kms on the Yarra River in central Melbourne, starting at the Docklands-Casino precinct and finishing at the Melbourne University Boatshed near Flinders Street Station.

-The two universities have between them 100,000 students, 8,000 staff and approximately 485,000 alumni in Australia and around the world.
-Sydney and Melbourne University alumni include Nobel laureates, Oscar winners, business leaders, medical pioneers, artists, intellectuals and activists.
-They have all benefited from the University’s determination to develop curious minds that are ready to embrace challenges and devour knowledge, to reveal new perspectives and find solutions.
+The two universities have between them 100,000 students, 8,000 staff and more than 500,000 alumni in Australia and around the world.
+Sydney and Melbourne alumni include Nobel laureates, Oscar winners, business leaders, medical pioneers, artists, intellectuals and activists.
+They have all benefited from the universities’ determination to develop curious minds that are ready to embrace challenges and devour knowledge, to reveal new perspectives and find solutions.

-Sydney and Melbourne University rowing clubs contain some of the nation’s finest athletes.
+The two university rowing clubs contain some of the nation’s finest athletes.
 The crews, which include several Olympians, are high achievers balancing academic, sport and business commitments.
-The sport of rowing is widely recognised as clean, physically demanding, and requiring disciple and teamwork.
-Not only will they have the weight of expectation from their teammates, but also the pride of their Universities and States are at stake.
+The sport of rowing is widely recognised as physically demanding, and requiring discipline and teamwork.
+Not only do rowers carry the weight of expectation from their team and club mates, but the pride of their universities and states are also at stake.

-The history and rivalry between two of Australia’s oldest and greatest universities and their rowing clubs creates a new race with an immediate sense of tradition – one that is quickly becoming a major annual event.
-It is set to become a showcase event on each of the cities’ iconic watercourses.
+The history and rivalry between two of Australia’s oldest and greatest universities and their rowing clubs create a new race with an immediate sense of tradition – one that has become a major event in Australia’s annual rowing calendar: it’s now a showcase event on each of the cities’ iconic watercourses.

-The race returns to Sydney Harbour in 2018.
+The race returns to the Yarra River in Melbourne in 2019.

 australian boat race trophies